JCDecaux/angular-simple-auth/README.md

 ## Simple Auth For Angular

-This project provides an AngularJS module to manage authentication in a web application.
+This project provides an AngularJS 1.X module to manage authentication in a web application.

 The philosophy of this project is that you code the web application and your REST endpoints without worrying about security.
-And when it works, you add a filter on the server side responsible for authentication, and this module on the client side to add authentication bits on your requests.
+And when it works, you add a filter on the server side responsible for authentication, and this module on the client side to add authentication on your requests.

 This module is based on HTTP.
 It requires that your server answers with a 401 status when authentication is needed.
 And it MUST use the Authorization header coming from the client to authenticate requests.